ArPiRobot/ArPiRobot-CoreLib/README.md

 5. On the robot, in the `/home/arpirobot/CoreLib-Test` folder run either `start-cpp.sh` or `start-py.sh` to run the cpp or python test robot programs

+6. Optionally, pass `--debug` to the start script to run the program through a debug server (`lldb-server` for cpp and `debugpy` for python) that can be attached to on your dev machine (vscode launch json has configs for these)

 ## Running on Dev PC

 The corelib can be built for a native linux PC.
 You'll need to install the dependencies for the corelib on your development pc.
 When running on a native PC, only the libserialport IO provider will be available meaning only UART devices will work.
 Most devices (GPIO, I2C, PWM, SPI, etc) will not work.